Michele Emmausso

-Michele Claudio Emmausso (born 4 August 1997) is an Italian footballer who plays as a winger for club Cerignola.
+Michele Claudio Emmausso (born 4 August 1997) is an Italian professional footballer who plays as a winger for club Scafatese.

 Career

 Genoa

-Born in Naples, Emmausso was a youth giocatore Genoa.
+Born in Naples, Emmausso was a youth player of Genoa.

 Loan to Taranto

 On 13 January 2017, Emmausso was signed by Serie C club Taranto on a 6-month loan deal.
 One week later, he made his professional debut in Serie C for Taranto as a substitute replacing Mario Bollino in the 68th minute of a 0–0 home draw against Siracusa.
 On 19 March he scored his first professional goal in the 87th minute of a 3–1 away defeat against Modena.
 On 2 April, Emmausso played his first match as a starter for Taranto and he scored his second goal in the 11th minute of a 2–2 away draw against Virtus Francavilla, but he was sent off with a red card in the 69th minute.
 On 15 April he played his first entire match for Taranto, a 1–0 home defeat against Monopoli.
 Emmausso ended his loan to Taranto with 11 appearances, 2 goals and 1 assist.